XrView QML Type

 Property Documentation

-By default the value is false and the depth buffer used by the 3D scene in the XrView is not exposed to the XR compositor.
-However, in some platforms depth submission is implicit and cannot be disabled or controlled by the application.
+By default, the depth buffer used by the 3D scene in the XrView is not exposed to the XR compositor.
+However, in some platforms, depth submission is implicit and cannot be disabled or controlled by the application.
 An example of this is VisionOS.
 Changing this property has no effect on those platforms.
 Elsewhere, with OpenXR in particular, support depends on the OpenXR implementation used at run time.

-In practice submitting the depth buffer implies rendering into a depth texture provided by the XR runtime, instead of the intermediate texture/renderbuffer created and managed by Qt.
-This has certain lower-level consequences that can have a performance impact:
+In practice, submitting the depth buffer implies rendering into a depth texture provided by the XR runtime instead of the intermediate texture/render buffer created and managed by Qt.
+Rendering into a depth texture has certain lower-level consequences that can have a performance impact:

 Even when MSAA is not used, enabling depth submission triggers writing out depth data with 3D APIs that have control over this.
-The store operation for depth/stencil data is normally indicated by Qt as not necessary, which can have positive effects for performance on tiled GPU architectures in particular.
-With depth submission this is not done, because depth data has to then be written out always from Qt's perspective.
+The store operation for depth/stencil data is typically indicated by Qt as unnecessary, which can have positive performance impacts on tiled GPU architectures.
+This is not done with depth submission because depth data must always be written out from Qt's perspective.

-Note: It is recommended that developers test their applications with depth submission enabled, evaluate the advantages and disadvantages, and make a conscious choice based on their testing if they wish to enable it or not.
+Note: We recommended that developers test their applications with depth submission enabled, evaluate the advantages and disadvantages, and make a conscious choice based on their testing if they wish to enable it or not.

 environment : SceneEnvironment